filecoin-project/specs/src/systems/filecoin_blockchain/struct/block_producer/_index.md

 An eligible miner broadcasts the completed block to the network and assuming everything was done correctly, the network will accept it and other miners will mine on top of it, earning the miner a block reward!

-Miners will need to output their valid block as soon as it is produced, otherwise they risk other miners receiving the block after the EPOCH_CUTOFF and not including them.
+Miners should output their valid block as soon as it is produced, otherwise they risk other miners receiving the block after the EPOCH_CUTOFF and not including them.

 # Block Rewards